Bridport campsites

 would recommend

-Space for a small campervan with hot tubs .
+Small campervan and ensuite shepherd's hut site with hot tubs and stargazing roofs.
 Five minutes to Beaminster.

 Pitches: Ensuite Electric Grass Campervan Pitch with Hot Tub, Astronomer Shepherds Hut with Hot Tub